A long time ago in a gym far, far away…Roman was a bodybuilder.

 Personally, I am not against steroids, in the same way that I’m not against drinking or drug use: whatever you put into your body is your business.

-All of that said, I DID use something called “Pro-Hormones.”
-Pro-hormones (or PHs) are substances that exert an anabolic effect in the body, either through the conversion of or the potentiation of existing hormones.
+All of that said, I did use Pro-Hormones.
+These are substances that exert an anabolic effect in the body, either through the conversion of or the potentiation of existing hormones.

 The PH I used was produced by Biotest (parent company of T-Nation), and called “Mag-10.”
 A combination of 4-AD and 1-AE, Mag-10 was available at GNC or the like for about 75 bucks, and designed for use in two-week blocks.